Part 1: The Best Hat Styles for Your Face Shape

 If you have a square face, add some softness and roundness to your look.
 For example, a cloche hat or open crown hat will be perfect for you.
 These rounded hat styles will be a great combination to your more structured square-shaped face.
 Beanies and berets could also be great options for you.
 Try our Joyce or Arrow hats if you have a square-shaped face.

 The Oval Face.
 You typically have a wider forehead than the chin, and the jawline is a bit more rounded.

 You’re lucky.
 An oval face looks great in just about any hat style.
 Try fedoras, cloche hats, open-crowned hats, beanies or berets, or anything in between!
 Experimenting with different hat styles can be fun, and don’t be afraid to try more fashion-forward and contemporary hat styles.
 Try our Phoebe hat in straw, or the Arrow if you have an oval-shaped face.

 The Heart Face.
 You might have a broad-shaped forehead, wide cheekbones, and a pointy chin.
 This face shape is very common.

 A heart-shaped face is also suitable for most hat styles.
-You too are the lucky one.
+You too are the lucky ones.
 If you have a much wider forehead and a really narrow chin, you may want to avoid wide-brimmed hats that emphasize the triangular shape of your face.
-A medium sized brim is perfect for this face shape, or a cloche hat to balance out the width of your forehead.
+A medium-sized brim is perfect for this face shape, or a cloche hat to balance out the width of your forehead.
 Try our Frankie or Chapman hats if you have a heart-shaped face.